Options For People Who

 Option 3 - Sell Your Home And Rent/Lease Somewhere

-You will also need to run the numbers to make sure this works - we can put you in touch with a specialist who can do this.
+You will also need to run the numbers to make sure this works - we can put you in touch with a specialist who has a specific qualitation (SRES) and has experience advising retirees how they can build a strategy around their home to help with their retirement.

-We strongly suggest working with a Real Estate who specialises in this kind of plan.
+We strongly suggest working with a qualified Real Estate Agent who has qualifications and specialises in this kind of plan.
 If you click the button below, we can put you in touch with one, since we work with many professionals who work to help retirees figure out a plan with using their home equity to retire in this way.

-Option 4 - Sell Your Home, 'Right-Size' And Take Out A Reverse Mortgage On The New Home
+Option 4 - Sell Your Home, Buy A Smaller Home And Take Out A Reverse Mortgage On The New Home

 There are essentially 3 parts to this plan but when executed it can set you up for an amazing retirement.
 What you are going to do is: